liding103/fantasy-football-power-rank/README.md

 #### Team Data

-Runs the roster strength algorithm described above on each team's roster.
+Runs the [roster strength algorithm](#roster-strength) on each team's roster.
 Team rosters are pulled from their respective sheets using `INDIRECT` functions.

 #### Playoffs
 Simulates the rest of the season's games to develop percentage odds for each team's playoff chances.
 A deep dive on the methodology behind these calculations ~~would require a lot more coffee for me to write~~ is beyond the scope of this document.